sdafni/stamyuval/README.md

 of the game, simply open the index.html file in your web browser.

-Many thanks to Doug for creating this awesome game. yuv edit from web XXXXXXXx!
+Many thanks to Doug for creating this awesome game. yuv edit from web XXXXXXXx

+yuv edit from pc